 ABOUT THE COMPOSER:

-Joshua Sohn is a Korean-American composer, percussionist and teacher.
+Joshua Sohn is a Korean-American composer, producer, percussionist and teacher.
 He received his music degree at the University of Utah.
 After four years of conducting youth ensembles as a school band director, his passion for writing music ultimately converted him over to pursue it as a career.

 When he is away from his composing desk, Josh enjoys walking his dog, watching movies from all genres, and playing with the junk drumming sensation, Salt Lake Alternative Percussion (SLAP).